A Cold Winter’s Night: Poem Number 6

 Translation by Dr Joshua Mostow

-The reference to the Magpie’s Bridge is from two places: the Imperial Palace at the time had a set of stairs called the Magpie’s Bridge, but also in later generations, this also referred to the famous legend of Tanabata.
+Anyhow, this poem’s reference to the Magpie’s Bridge comes from two places: the Imperial Palace at the time had a set of stairs called the Magpie’s Bridge, but also in later generations, this also referred to the famous legend of Tanabata.
 On the night when Orihime and Hikoboshi would meet every year, they could cross a bridge made of magpies whose wings were extended end to end.

 In both ways, the poem expresses a lonely, long, and cold winter’s night.